nihalafs11/ScholarSeek/README.md

  - Install [arXiv Dataset - arxiv-metadata-oai-snapshot.json](https://www.kaggle.com/datasets/Cornell-University/arxiv/download?datasetVersionNumber=154) into your local /scholarseek folder -> Your "search" folder and "manage.py" would also be in here.

- - Load data into your SQLite Database `python manage.py import_arxiv` Note: Due to the huge amount of data, this may take some time to install
+ - Build the proper index for the arxiv-metadata-oai-snapshot.json data `python build_index.py` Note: Due to the huge amount of data, this may take some time to install

  - Run Django in debug mode with: `python manage.py runserver`